springernature/frontend-playbook/practices/managing-node-projects.md

 @springernature/project-name
 ```

-This allows us to choose meanunful names for our projects without risking collisions with other existing open source projects.
+This allows us to choose meaningful names for our projects without risking collisions with other existing open source projects.

 ## Dependency management tools